SpotIM/spotim-integration-docs/safeframe/jac/readme.md

 - The publisher is using SSO login flow.

+- In order to keep consistency with the login details of the user, the publisher **MUST** host the `safeframe.html` file of the actual iframe.
+  A cross domain issue will end with a "logout" of the user in safari every time a session ends.

 - Safeframe configurations:

   The host (aka the publisher) must define a set of configuration which allows OpenWeb products to resize the frame and have the ability to send messages between the frame and the host.